charlax/python-education/advanced_python/advanced_python.md

 How would you change the decorator's behavior?
 You would need to write a decorator maker instead.
 Let's think about what kind of behavior this decorator maker will have:

-* It takes some arguments that change the decorator's behavior..
+* It takes some arguments that change the decorator's behavior.
-* It returns a decorator, i.e. something that takes a function as its single argument, and return another callable.
+* It returns a decorator, i.e. a function that takes a function as its single argument, and return another callable.

 Let's make the simplest possible decorator maker: